-An electrician is a tradesman specialized in the electrical wiring of equipment, buildings, and stationary machines.
+An electrician specializes in the electrical wiring of equipment, buildings, and stationary machines.
 Electricians have the education and ability to maintain and repair the existing electrical infrastructure.
 You'll also be able to install new and complicated electrical components pretty much everywhere on the earth there is a need for electricity, from the sky to the sea.

 Becoming an electrician requires a combination of book learning and hands-on training.
 Hands-on training takes place in the classroom as well as during an apprenticeship.
 It will take several years to complete all of the necessary electrical training.
 But once you complete the program and your apprenticeship, you will move on to work as an electrician journeyman.
 In this article, we will give you all the information you need to know about becoming an electrician.